 Dividends and other distributions from equity method investees are recorded as a reduction of the Company's investment.
 Distributions received up to the Company's interest in the investee's retained earnings are considered returns on investments and are classified within cash flows from operating activities in the combined statements of cash flows.
-Distributions from equity method investments in excess of the Company's interest in the investee's retained earnings are classified within cash flows provided by investing activities in the combined statements of cash flows.
+Distributions from equity method investments in excess of the Company's interest in the investee's retained earnings are considered returns of investments and are classified within cash flows provided by investing activities in the combined statements of cash flows.